University of Technology Sydney

 Content (topics)

 You will learn about organisms in an evolutionary and ecological context.
 We begin by defining living systems and examine the relationships among organisms and their living and non-living environment.
 We learn about organisms as part of ecosystems, including a brief background of trophic structure and ecosystem cycles.
 We then revisit the concept of evolution by natural selection by way of introducing the very first life on Earth.
 Through an evolutionary sequence, the major domains and kingdoms are explored, including Archaea, Bacteria, Protists, Algae, Fungi, Plants and Animals.
 At each stage, the ecological context for the evolution of different groups is discussed to encourage an appreciation for similarities and differences among them.
 For example, a key theme running through this subject is the dependence on water for life and the ways different organisms have evolved to colonise regions where water is not abundant.
-Throughout the subject, you will learn about life in context – not only where and how organisms live today but also the relevance of these organisms to humans and why we should care to understand them.
+Throughout the subject you will learn about life in context – not only where and how organisms live today, but also the relevance of these organisms to each other as well as to humans, and ultimately, why we should care to preserve the incredible diversity of living organisms that inhabit our plant today.

 Assessment